 Yes.
 HP product materials, manufacturing, transport, and use account for 98% of our value chain carbon footprint.
 Applying sustainable design principles across our portfolio is key to reducing our footprint, while delivering better performance for our customers and benefiting the planet, our people, and communities worldwide.

 In 1992, we developed our Design for Sustainability program (originally Design for the Environment) to formally consider factors impacting sustainability performance throughout the product design and development phases.
 Using a science-based approach, we evaluate our products to identify and prioritize improvement opportunities and set goals.
 The program, which is integrated into HP’s product development process, encompasses management systems, processes, tools, and company-wide collaboration to support our teams in several key areas.
 Our approach has continually evolved in response to technological and scientific developments, changes to our supply chain, and customer demand.

 Design for Sustainability supports our circular economy strategy and is an important driver of business value.
 In 2018, we tracked roughly $10 billion in new and potential revenue associated with deals in which we met customer requirements for registered product eco-labels, including ENERGY STAR®, EPEAT®, Blue Angel, TCO, and others.

 Product design and development operations for our HP LaserJet Enterprise Solutions, HP Inkjet Printing Systems, and Personal Systems product groups are ISO 14001 certified.
 We conduct internal compliance audits and benchmark against industry best practices on an ongoing basis.
-Relevant products undergo a range of external certifications.

 For more information, please see: www.hp.com/go/report_productssolutions